 In January 2010, the Government of Canada followed suit by amending the Cost of Borrowing (Banks) Regulations and requiring Federally Regulated Financial Institutions (“FRFIs”) to include information boxes in all of their credit applications and agreements.
 The requirements called for the boxes, the form and content of which were prescribed by Schedules, to provide salient information, consolidated in one location, to help consumers better understand their options when applying for credit cards or entering into other credit agreements.

 The use of information boxes has been expanded in the Framework to include application forms and documentation provided to consumers before agreements for products and services under Division 3 are entered into.
-As a result, the requirement will now apply to credit, deposit accounts, financial instruments, notes, prepaid payment products, optional products or services, registered products and mortgage insurance.
+As a result, the requirement could now potentially apply to applications and information required to be disclosed before entering into agreements for products or services such

 The Framework also provides a process to disclose prescribed information by telephone, that would otherwise be disclosed in an information box.
 And where an agreement is entered into electronically or by mail, the FRFI must provide the consumer with the phone number (local or toll-free) of a natural person who is employed by the FRFI (or its agent), who is knowledgeable about the agreement’s terms and conditions.

 Prior to entering into agreements with natural persons for products provided on an ongoing basis and for which the disclosure requirements are not caught by DIVISION 3, FRFIs will nevertheless have to disclose: